Peek Inside the Closed World: Evaluating Autoencoder-Based Detection of DDoS to Cloud: Introduction

-\comment{suggest s/Recent...such as.../Machine learning (ML) is a new class of DDoS detection, with approach such as.../.
-(I don't think it helps us to emphasize ``proliferation). ---johnh 2019-12-05} \hang{OK. removed proliferation.
-I didn't use the exact sen you suggested because one-class SVM and neural network are models not approach--- hangguo 2019-12-05} Machine learning (ML) techniques lead to a new class of DDoS detection study using ML-AD models such as one-class SVM (\cite{ocsvm1,ocsvm2,ocsvm3}) and neural networks (~\cite{N-BaIoT,DIOT,Jun01a}).
-However, these studies usually suffer from two major limitations.
-First, they evaluate their methods with limited datasets, often using simulated traffic, or traffic from universities or laboratories traffic, or two public DDoS datasets (DARPA/MIT~\cite{darpa_dataset} and KDD Cup~\cite{kdd_dataset}).
-It is thus unclear how well their methods could detect \emph{real-world} DDoS attacks in operational networks.
-Prior work has suggested that conclusion based on traffic from simulation and small environments do not generalize to real-world environments at larger scales~\cite{Sommer10a}. \hang{I think it is an understatement to say DARPA/MIT and KDD cup are somewhat dated.
-They are from 1998-2000, 20 years old. so I s/somewhat dated/2-decades-old/ -- 2019-12-09} The widely used DARPA/MIT (\cite{darpa_dataset}) and KDD CUP datasets (\cite{kdd_dataset}) are synthetic, 2-decades-old and with known problems, making them inadequate for contemporary research~\cite{Gates06a,Sommer10a}.
-Second, these studies usually do not interpret their models' detection and explain \emph{why} their models work or not work.
-Without interpretation on why detection works it is difficult to understand the strengths and limitations of ML-based AD in DDoS detection and how one could make the best use of ML-based AD in production environment.
-Moreover, operators look for interpretation to gain confidence in and understand the limits of ML-based AD approaches~\cite{Sommer10a}.
+Machine learning (ML) techniques lead to a new class of DDoS detection study using ML-AD models such as one-class SVM~\cite{ocsvm1,ocsvm2,ocsvm3} and neural networks~\cite{N-BaIoT,DIOT,Jun01a}.
+However, these studies usually suffer from two major weaknesses, limiting their adoption in real-world, operational networks~\cite{Sommer10a}.
+First, ML-AD models are often evaluated with limited datasets, often only simulated traffic, traffic from universities or laboratories, or two public DDoS datasets (described next).
+Prior work has suggested that conclusions based on traffic from simulation and small environments do not generalize to real-world environments at larger scales~\cite{Sommer10a}.
+The public datasets from DARPA/MIT~\cite{darpa_dataset} and KDD CUP~\cite{kdd_dataset} are synthetic, 20 years old, and have known problems, making them inadequate for contemporary research~\cite{Gates06a,Sommer10a}.
+It is thus unclear how well these ML-AD models could detect \emph{real-world} DDoS attacks in operational networks.
+Second, prior studies of ML-AD usually do not interpret their models' detection and explain \emph{why} their models work or not work.
+Without interpretation, it is difficult for network operators to understand and act on the detection results of ML-based AD systems~\cite{Sommer10a}.
+Without explanations on why detection works, it is hard to understand the capabilities and limitations of ML-based AD in DDoS detection and how one could make the best use of ML-based AD in production environment.

-Our paper acts as the first step towards addressing these two limitations in prior DDoS study using ML-based AD.
+Our paper takes steps to addressing these two limitations by evaluating ML-based AD with real-world data and interpreting the results.